BenWiederhake/ear/README.md

 ## Background

-Example: you have some kind of input, and for further processing (or proper display or whatever) you would like to know the human language of it.
+This was mostly motivated because someone said "I'm gonna use Markov chains!".
+I think this is a much simpler, far more reliable way to do it.

 ## Install

 This is a drag-and-drop library.
 Put it where you need it, and be happy.

-More specifically:
-In other words: Copy `ear-db.json`, or hard-code it in the appropriate place in `ear.py`.
-Then, copy `ear.py` into your project and use it like it's your own code.
+Don't forget `digested.json.xz`.
+If you dislike the load time, re-compress it to something else.

 ## Usage

 For small passages of text, just call `ear.get_language(text)`.

+The result will be an ISO 639-2 code, optionally followed by `-` and the country code.
+See `wortschatz-uni-leipzig-de.ls` for the list of known languages.

-For large passages (when memory starts to become an issue, or you need parallelism for some reason), you may want to process it by parts:
+For large bodies of text (when memory starts to become an issue, or you need parallelism for some reason), you may want to process it by parts:

 ```py3